 Understanding what the public is concerned about before you get a call from your customer about it is invaluable.

 It will better prepare you for emerging hazards too.
 In Europe, for example, they were looking at E. coli long before we were.

 SB: What advice would you have for someone just starting in food safety and quality assurance?

-White: I would advise that learning does not stop at graduation.
-I am a big proponent of continuing education, and one of the best ways to do that is through our associations and organizations.
+White: I would advise them that learning does not stop at graduation.
+I was, and am still, a big proponent of continuing education, and one of the best ways to do that is through our associations and organizations.

 My two favorite organizations are the Consumer Brands Association and, of course, the International Association for Food Protection.
-They have an invaluable exposure to emerging issues.
-I can’t stress enough to network with other quality professionals, not only in academia but also in government and industry.
+They have invaluable exposure to emerging issues.
+I can’t stress enough to network with other quality professionals in academia, government, and industry.